-Khadi and Village Industries Commission (KVIC) plans, promotes, organizes and implements programs for the development of Khadi and other village industries in rural areas nationwide.
-KVIC also helps in building up reserve of raw materials for supply to producers.
-The commission focuses in creation of common service facilities for processing of raw materials, such as semi-finished goods.
-KVIC has also helped in creation of employment in Khadi industry.
+Khadi and Village Industries Commission (KVIC) plans, promotes, organizes, and implements programs for the development of Khadi and other village industries in rural areas, nationwide.
+KVIC also helps in building up the reserve of raw materials for supply to producers.
+The commission focuses on the creation of common service facilities for the processing of raw materials, such as semi-finished goods.
+KVIC has also helped in the creation of employment in the Khadi industry.

 - Building up of a reserve of raw materials and implementation for supply to producers

 - Formation of common service facilities for processing of raw materials that include semi-finished goods

 - Promoting the sale and marketing of Khadi and Village Industries products, as well as handicrafts

 - Promoting research in the village industries sector-related production techniques and equipment

 - Providing financial assistance to individuals and institutions for the development and operation of Khadi and Village industries

 Best SME/MSME Loan offers are just a click away Apply Now

 - To promote Khadi in rural areas

 - To build up a strong rural community